jesuslerma/ember101/02/README.md

-# 02 - Routing Navigation and Nested Routes
+# 02 - Navigation and Nested Routes

 ## Links